Why won't your Refrigerator Work Properly in the Garage?

 Now here is the reason your Freezer won't Freeze in the garage during the winter months.
 If the outside temperature is close to the temperature your refrigerator section needs to be, the compressor will only have to run for a very short time to make the fridge happy.
 That will not be enough time for the freezer to pull down to the proper temperature.

 There are kits you can get to solve this issue.
 There are normally called Garage Kits.
 Pretty easy to remember right.
-How a garage kit works is by tricking the refrigerator to think it's in a warmer enviroment.
+How a garage kit works is by tricking the refrigerator to think it's in a warmer environment.
 A garage kit is placed by the thermostat in the Refrigerator Compartment and it puts off a small amount of heat causing the freezer to cycle on and off more frequently.
 This allows the freezer to get down to the proper temperature and keep the things in your freezer completely frozen all the time.
 Not most of the time or sometimes.